Aloshi/EmulationStation/README.md

 **~/.emulationstation/es_systems.cfg:**
 When first run, an example systems configuration file will be created at $HOME/.emulationstation/es_systems.cfg.
 This example has some comments explaining how to write the configuration file, and an example RetroArch launch command.
 See the "Writing an es_systems.cfg" section for more information.

+**Keep in mind you'll have to set up your emulator separately from EmulationStation!**

+After you launch a game, EmulationStation will return once your system's command terminates (i.e. your emulator closes).

 **~/.emulationstation/es_input.cfg:**
-When you first start EmulationStation, you will be prompted to configure any input devices you wish to use.
+When you first start EmulationStation, you will be prompted to configure an input device.
 The process is thus:

-1. Press a button on any device you wish to use. *This includes the keyboard.* Once you have selected all the devices you wish to configure, hold a button on the first device to continue to step 2.
+1. Hold a button on the device you want to configure.
+This includes the keyboard.

-2. Press the displayed input for each device in sequence.
-You will be prompted for Up, Down, Left, Right, A (Select), B (Back), Menu, Select (fast select), PageUp, and PageDown.
-If your controller doesn't have enough buttons for everything, you can press A to skip the remaining inputs.

-3. Your config will be saved to `~/.emulationstation/es_input.cfg`. *If you wish to reconfigure, just delete this file.*

-*NOTE: If `~/.emulationstation/es_input.cfg` is present but does not contain any available joysticks or a keyboard, an emergency default keyboard mapping will be used.*

-As long as ES hasn't frozen, you can always press F4 to close the application.

-**Keep in mind you'll have to set up your emulator separately from EmulationStation!**

-After you launch a game, EmulationStation will return once your system's command terminates (i.e. your emulator closes).
+2. Press the buttons as they appear in the list.
+Some inputs can be skipped by holding any button down for a few seconds (e.g. page up/page down).

+3. You can review your mappings by pressing up and down, making any changes by pressing A.

+4. Choose "SAVE" to save this device and close the input configuration screen.

+The new configuration will be added to the `~/.emulationstation/es_input.cfg` file.

+**Both new and old devices can be (re)configured at any time by pressing the Start button and choosing "CONFIGURE INPUT".**  From here, you may unplug the device you used to open the menu and plug in a new one, if necessary.
+New devices will be appended to the existing input configuration file, so your old devices will remain configured.

+**If things stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen reappear on next run.**

 You can use `--help` or `-h` to view a list of command-line options.
 Briefly outlined here: